browserify/browserify/readme.markdown

     Consider files with specified EXTENSION as modules, this option can used multiple times.

-  --global-transform, --g
+  --global-transform=MODULE, --g MODULE

     Use a transform module on all files after any ordinary transforms have run.

+  --plugin=MODULE, -p MODULE

+    Register MODULE as a plugin.

-Passing arguments to transforms:
+Passing arguments to transforms and plugins:

-  For -t and -g, you may use subarg syntax to pass options to transforms as the second parameter after the filename.
+  For -t, -g, and -p, you may use subarg syntax to pass options to the transforms or plugin function as the second parameter.
 For example:

     -t [ foo -x 3 --beep ]